 6.1.1.
-Script called before installation to verify that App may be installed passed error log file will be passed to the UCS management system and thus to the administrator performing the installation.
+Script called before installation to verify that App may be in- Feedback Q stalled passed error log file will be passed to the UCS management system and thus to the administrator performing the installation.
 Proper error messages can thus be passed to the administrator.